Fix “App is Damaged Can’t Be Opened” Error Messages in Mac OS X

 Resolving the “Sign in to use this application on this computer” Error in Mac OS X

-This error message may appear in older versions of Mac OS X:
+Another variation of this error message may appear in older versions of Mac OS X:

 - Close the “sign in to use this application” error dialog box when you see it, and reboot the Mac instead